 Residents were actively supported and encouraged to maintain connections with their friends and families through a variety of communication resources, including visits, video and voice calls.
-All visiting to the centre had been restricted in line with national guidance for COVID-19 but had now resumed with safety checks n place.
-A support plan had been put in place for individual residents in respect of COVID-19 and its impact on their life.
+There was a visiting policy in place and there were no restrictions on visits.

 Residents were supported to engage in meaningful activities in the centre.
-In line with national guidance regarding COVID-19, the centre had implemented a range of restrictions impacting residents' access to activities in the community.
-However, it was reported that with the lifting of restrictions residents were re-engaging with a range of community activities.
-Overall, it was reported that residents had coped well with the calmer pace of life during the pandemic.
-Each of the residents was engaged in an individualised programme coordinated from the centre which it was assessed best met the individual residents needs.
-The provider had a day service coordinator based on campus, with two arts and craft trainers and two home bakery trainers.
+Each of the residents were engaged in an individualised programme coordinated from the centre which it was assessed best met the individual resident's needs.
+The provider had a day service coordinator and four activity trainers who worked with residents across the campus on a seasonal basis.
 In addition, a horticulturist was part of the staff team and supported residents to grow a range of fruit and vegetables in the poly-tunnel and large communal gardens.
-A pottery trainer had recently retired from the centre.
-A daily activity schedule was led by each of the residents.
-Examples of activities that residents engaged in included, walks within the campus and to local scenic areas, drives, arts and crafts, literacy skills, cooking, music therapy, board games, jigsaws, massage, water and sensory games and gardening.
+Examples of activities that residents engaged in included, walks and cycles within the campus and to local scenic areas, cookery classes, drives, arts and crafts, literacy skills, cooking, music therapy, board games, jigsaws, massage, water and sensory games and gardening.
 Activities and choices were documented on daily notes and activity logs for each resident.
-A number of residents had membership of a local fitness centre and swimming pool which they had resumed accessing.
-There was evidence that the residents had enjoyed a number of social days on-site in the preceding period.
-Residents were also reported to be looking forward to an upcoming Halloween party which was to be hosted in a local hotel.
-The provider had three vehicles in place which could be used by staff to facilitate residents accessing appointments and activities in the community.
+A number of residents had membership of a local fitness centre and swimming pool.
+The provider had four vehicles in place which could be used by staff to facilitate residents accessing appointments and activities in the community.
+A small number of residents were engaged in a community initiative to deliver meals to elderly people within the community with staff support and using one of the centre's vehicles.

 The majority of the staff team had been working in the centre for an extended period.
-This meant that there was consistency of care for residents and enabled relationships between residents and staff to be maintained.
+At the time of this inspection, there were three whole time equivalent staff vacancies.
+These vacancies were being filled by regular agency staff members.
+This provided some consistency of care for residents and enabled relationships between residents and staff to be maintained.
 The inspector noted that residents' needs and preferences were well known to staff and the person in charge.